MarnixCroes/libbitcoin-doc/docs/FAQ.md

 ### Does Libbitcoin have a GUI?

 No, Libbitcoin does not have a Graphical User Interface.
-However, Libbitcoin can build an Electrum index which can be used to connect a (GUI) wallet, like Electrum.
+However, Libbitcoin can build an Electrum index which can be used to connect a GUI (wallet), like Electrum.

 ### Does a different node implementation, like Libbitcoin, have unintentional chain split risk?